System Design Space

 Projected ingest: 540 GB/day -> projected storage envelope: 23.73 TB

-Risk: validate growth and queue depth to avoid hidden peak-time degradation.
+Risk: validate traffic growth and queue depth so hidden peak-time degradation does not creep in.

-• Use aggressive RAM caching for hot key-space and indexes.
+• Use aggressive RAM caching for hot keys and indexes.

-• Use SSD as the primary operational storage layer for read/write paths.
+• Use SSD as the primary working layer for read and write paths.

-• Cold tier share is small: this profile prioritizes latency over storage cost.
+• The cold tier stays small here: this profile values latency more than storage cost.

 Source